standardweb3/standard-avs/README.md

 4. Open new terminal tab and run `make spam-tasks` (Optional)

    4.1 This will spam the AVS with random names every 15 seconds

+### Deploy

+Operator can be deployed with [Railway](https://railway.app/) thanks to [Ponder](https://ponder.sh/) after registering an operator wallet to service manager contract.
+Check this [guide](https://ponder.sh/docs/production/deploy) on how to deploy.

 ## Extensions